Andy Sidaris

-Andrew William Sidaris (February 20, 1931 – March 7, 2007) was an American television and film director, producer, screenwriter.
+Andrew William Sidaris (February 20, 1931 – March 7, 2007) was an American television and film director, producer, and screenwriter.
 After a pioneering career directing televised sports beginning in the 1960s, Sidaris wrote and directed a successful series of action B-movies from 1985 to 1998—dubbed the "Bullets, Bombs, and Babes" series—that featured Playboy Playmates and Penthouse Pets in starring roles.
 In 2014, Paste magazine named one such picture, Hard Ticket to Hawaii, the best B-movie of all time.

 Early life

 Andrew William Sidaris was born in 1931 in Chicago, Illinois, to first-generation Greek immigrants.
 He grew up in Shreveport, Louisiana, where he played halfback and quarterback on the football team at Byrd High School.
 He graduated from Southern Methodist University in 1955 with a Bachelor of Arts degree in speech and theater.

 Career

 Television

 Sidaris began his television career in 1950, working as a stage manager for WFAA in Dallas, Texas, before being promoted to director six months later.
 In 1959, he moved to Los Angeles to work for ABC Sports, beginning with directing AFL football games in 1960.
-Sidaris also directed the first telecast of the Wide World of Sports in 1961, Monday Night Football games, as well as ABC's coverage of every Olympics from the 1964 Winter Games in Grenoble to the 1988 Winter Games in Calgary, winning several Emmy Awards in the process.
+Sidaris also directed the first telecast of the Wide World of Sports in 1961, Monday Night Football games, as well as ABC's coverage of every Olympics from the 1964 Winter Games in Innsbruck to the 1988 Winter Games in Calgary, winning several Emmy Awards in the process.

 While directing college football games on ABC, Sidaris pioneered what became known as the "honey shot," close-ups of cheerleaders and attractive female fans in the stands at sporting events.
 He was also at the forefront of the development of instant replay, slow-motion replays, and split-screen views.

 Sidaris entered the field of scripted television in the mid-1970s, directing episodes of programs such as Kojak and The Hardy Boys/Nancy Drew Mysteries.